Section Guide

 Pain is often influenced by load progression errors, reduced hip-ankle contribution, and inadequate strength for activity demands.
 Treatment must address these root contributors, not just temporary pain control.

 A structured knee rehab plan helps reduce flare-ups, improve confidence in single-leg tasks, and support return to work, training, or sport.
+When the picture is more specific, pages like ACL recovery or total knee replacement recovery can take you deeper into that pathway.

 Clinical Snapshot